kamalikap/CS201-homework/README.md

 # Homework

-Three homeworks with solutions are stored in this repository.
+Homeworks with solutions are stored in this repository.